BenRoss92/honker/README.md

 >As a User
 So that I can let people know what I am doing
-I want to honk a message on Honker
+I want to send a honk on Honker

 >As a User
 So that I can see what others are honking,